 It is said

-The best Managers adapt their method of interaction to the needs of the people and situations for which they are responsible for.
+The best managers adapt their behaviour to the needs of the people and situations for which they are responsible.

-On the other hand, you’re handing over to an experienced colleague before you leave for a holiday.
+Now imagine going on holiday and handing over to an experienced colleague.
 You’ve listed all the tasks that need to be done, and a set of detailed instructions on how to carry out each one.
-The work will probably get done, but not the way you expected, and your colleague despises you for treating him like an idiot.
+If that person knows full well what to do the work will probably get done, but not the way you expected.
+You’ve made your colleague feel patronised.

 But swap the situations and things get better.
 Leave detailed instructions and a checklist for the new person, and they’ll thank you for it.
 Give your colleague a quick chat and a few notes before you go on holiday, and everything will be fine.

-The skill/will matrix requires a Manager to assess the Employee’s level of skill for dealing with that situation, issue or task and also their level of will.
+Managers must first assess the employee’s level of skill in dealing with that situation, issue or task, plus their level of will.

 - How competent / able is a person to do something? (their “skill”)

 - How motivated / desirous are they to do something? (their “will”)

 Start by deciding the level of the employee’s skill and will, either high or low for each.
 Then you can plot the employee onto one of the four quadrants to determine the appropriate style of interaction to adopt.